tmp-sharing/imp-server/README.md

 # imp-server

-This archival repository does not contain the Beagle software release.
+This archival repository does not contain the current Beagle software.
 The current Beagle release can be obtained from
 [Beagle 5.5 web page](https://faculty.washington.edu/browning/beagle/beagle.html).